Vin969/mecha_02-Term-Project/README.md

 Once these functions were all tested, we then implemented the scheduler and placed all the tasks in.
 After some troubleshooting, we then performed 6 runs of the program to test the reliability of the system.
-2 runs where the target is to the left of the sensor, 2 runs directly in the center, and 2 runs to the right of the sensor.
+2 runs where the target is to the left of the sensor, 2 runs directly in front of the center, and 2 runs to the right of the sensor.
 Out of the 6 runs, the turret was successfully able to shoot the target 5 times.
 For the failed attempt, the turret rotated in the opposite direction and shot; meaning that there was something wrong with the sensor reading.